JUVAR

 The wind moved through the camp and stirred the dead man's hair.

 Dawn climbed anyway.
 The first fly landed on the grass near Juvar's blood and she hated that too—small, ordinary hungers moving in while humans pretended they had become something other than animals.
+I felt one of those hungers, she thought.
+It was not ordinary.
+And it was wearing my hand.

 She flexed her fingers once.
 They obeyed.
 That felt like an insult.